GameWithPixels/PixelsWinCpp/README.md

 ## Overview

-This is the initial release of this C++ library for Windows.
+This is the initial release of our Pixels dice C++ library for Windows.

-All the library source code is currently included in the example app.
+Please not that all the library source code is currently included in the example app.

-As such you will need to either copy the code in your own project or modify this project to generate a library with the configuration your project requires.
+As such you will need to either copy the library code in your own project or modify this project to generate a library with the configuration settings that your project requires.

 There are many ways to configure a Visual Studio C++ library project and we didn't want to pick one that is unsuitable for our users.
-So we decided to postpone that decision and wait for community feedback.
+So we decided to postpone that decision until we get some community feedback that will inform us of the most popular configuration needs.

 Thank you for your understanding!